apple/turicreate/userguide/text_classifier/introduction.md

 Dragging the saved model into Xcode and inspecting it looks like the following:
 <img src="images/sentence_calssifier_model.png"></img>

-To use the model in Swift we can use the following code.
+To use the model in Swift we can use the code below.
 Note that the model expects a bag-of-words representation of the input text.

 ```swift
 let bagOfWords = bow(text: text)